HuongIvyNguyen/A-B_testing/README.md

 Since the two-tailed p-value is larger than alpha = 0.05, the change is not statistically significant.

 ## Summary:

-Both the effective size test and the sign test indicate that the new added feature will practically significantly reduce the gross conversion though there is no effect the net conversion gained from it.
+Bonferroni correction was not used in this design and analysis since the metrics in this test all have high correlation.
+Hence, it would be too conversative to use the Bonferroni correction for this particular case.
+It is importantto note that if a test is launched and the metrics shows a significant different, then a correction is necessary.
+However, a test would only be launched if all the evaluation metrics show significant change, which is not the case for this senario.
+Moreover, as we perform multiple comparisons, the more metrics are chosen, the more likely we will accumulate statistical errors.
+In order words, a correction would be applied if we use OR on all the metrics but not if we use AND for all the metrics.
+In addition, both the effective size test and the sign test indicate that the new added feature will practically significantly reduce the gross conversion though there is no effect the net conversion gained from it.

 ## Recommendation:

 My recommendation is to not implement this new feature into the overview page of Udacity.
-This is because the result shows that the net rate conversion would not be increased practically significant by adding this new feature.
-In other words, adding the time commitment alert feature would not help to increase the number of paid users, which goes against the original goal of Udacity.
+As a reminder, the original goal for adding this new feature is to decrease in gross conversion and increase in net conversion.
+The result shows that the gross conversion turned out to be negative and practically significant, which is a good result for this metric and for Udacity.
+This is because it would lower the cost as well as time for the Udacity team to take care of these users who would not have time to complete the courses and thus unlikely to convert.
+However, the result also shows that the net rate conversion would not be increased both practically significant and stastically significant by adding this new feature.
+The confidence interval of the net conversion does include negative numbers of the practical boundary, which implies it is possible that this evaluation metric got decreased by an amount that could potentially hurt the business.
+In other words, adding the time commitment alert feature would not help to increase the number of paid users, and hence the revenue of the company.

 ## Follow-up Experiment:
 Another feature such as 'first-time user discount' can be added to attract attention from students who are already determined to take the course but are hestiated to pay.
 One thing to note here is that this new button 'first-time user discount' button is added in addition to the free trial button.
+In this follow-up experiment, the 'free-trial' button would not have a time commitment filter since that will add in more intervention than needed.
+While the free-trial button only asks students to be enrolled and not pay for anything before the 14-day-trial period, the first-time user discount program requires all users to be enrolled and have to pay for the program at the given discount price immediately.
+Because of its requirements, the 'first-time user discount' button can potentially increase the number of enrollments and revenue for Udacity.

 There are two different hypothesises that can be made here:
-+ By providing a discount program for first-time users, it will help Udacity to attract more students to enroll into the courses.
++ By providing a discount program for first-time users, it will help Udacity to attract more students to enroll into the courses by reducing the overall price of the courses that they wanted to take but were hesitated to pay.
 + Even though these enrolled user-ids will be enrolled at a lower price than the others, the number of user-ids who are enrolled will increase over time, which will help to increase the revenue of Udacity overall.

 There are two evaluation metrics that can be used for each of these hypothesis:
 + Conversion rate, which is the number of homepage viewers who became enrolled users after clicking the discount program button out of the total number of enrolled users.